red crab rice, blue cabbage and spiced chips: how to reinterpret a Gullah recipe fot MTC Taste the World

 Both rice and cabbage are excellent hot or warm, but drinks must always be ice cold.

-• * the first stories I read about Gullah cuisine are some specific chapters titled "Low Country Cuisine", "Gullah Cuisine", "American Rice" and "Soul Food" written by Toni Tipton-Martin in: AA.
+Hints:- * the first stories I read about Gullah cuisine are some specific chapters titled "Low Country Cuisine", "Gullah Cuisine", "American Rice" and "Soul Food" written by Toni Tipton-Martin in: AA.
 VV., United States.
 A gastronomic discovery, Koenemann, 1999, ISBN 3-8290-3985-9.
-From there I took the photo of purloo
+From there I took the photo of purloo.

 • indigo leaf: here